Help Reduce the Quit Rate for Women in STEM

 In many ways, this has been the decade of STEM and women’s leadership.
-There are hundreds of initiatives nationwide supporting increased participation by girls in STEM programs, and just as many programs and organizations advocating for women leaders.
+There are hundreds of initiatives nationwide supporting increased participation by girls in STEM (science, technology, engineering, and math) programs, and just as many programs and organizations advocating for women leaders.

-But there’s a gap between the investment in encouraging technical careers for girls and young women and the ROI in terms of the actual number of women who make it to management-level positions in science, technology, enginnering, or math (STEM).
+But there’s a gap between the investment in encouraging technical careers for girls and young women and the ROI in terms of the actual number of women who make it to management-level positions in STEM.
+The “Quit Rate” is high, as this chart shows:

-I joined CCL in 2016 after a long career in Silicon Valley, where I worked in technology marketing and product management with software and networking companies.
-I’ve reported to VPs and CEOs who were engineers, and have always worked closely with engineering teams in defining new products.
+I joined CCL in 2016 after a long career in Silicon Valley, where I worked in technology marketing & product management with software and networking companies.
+I’ve reported to VPs and CEOs who were engineers, and have always worked closely with engineering teams to define new products.
 There’s always been significant representation of women in staff engineer roles, but as their careers progressed, I noticed that very few moved into engineering and technical leadership roles — many women with STEM expertise ended up in marketing and product management positions instead.

 These ‘engineering exiles’ were always very successful, combining technical talent with the listening and communication skills required to translate customer needs into product plans, and to work with engineers to design them.

 This dilemma came back into focus during my first month at CCL when I met one of these ‘engineering exiles’ (we have many here!), Senior Faculty Kelly Simmons.
-Kelly was an engineer at Hewlett Packard early on, but left to build a career in leadership development.
-And she was interested in seeing how we could tackle this challenge.
+My colleague Kelly was an engineer at Hewlett-Packard early on, but she left to build a career in leadership development.
+Like me, she was interested in seeing how we could tackle this challenge.

-Following both pilots, our Evaluation Team surveyed participants, and we conducted more “Lean Startup”-style interviews with program sponsors and engineering managers who sent participants to the program.
-We received lots of feedback on areas to tweak, expand, and improve our leadership training program for women in STEM careers.
+Following the pilots, our Evaluation Team surveyed participants and we interviewed program sponsors and engineering managers who sent participants to the program.
 A few key takeaways:

 - Research matters.
 Technologists are driven to ask questions and demand proof.
-The fact that TWL content is based on decades of research from CCL and others made it extremely credible to this audience.
+The fact that ATW content is based on decades of women’s leadership research from CCL and others made it extremely credible to this audience.
 We watched women’s attitudes change from skeptical to enthusiastic once they understood the research behind program concepts.

 - It’s a journey.
-The women were able to apply the learnings and tools over the 6-month period and could see tangible benefits over time.
-Many of them even got promotions or expanded their staffs, and one woman even secured a coveted speaking engagement at a technical conference — and they gave full credit to TWL.
+The women in the pilots were able to apply the learnings and tools over the 6-month period and could see tangible benefits over time.
+Many of them received promotions or expanded their staffs, and one woman even secured a coveted speaking engagement at a technical conference — and they gave full credit to ATW.

 - Focus on actions, no fluff.
 After all, these are engineers!
 There were specific challenging assignments they had to accomplish in their work environment, along with longer term action plans that really made the learning stick.